Wang Zheng (pilot): Global circumnavigation

 In September 2016, Wang completed a solo circumnavigation of the globe in an airplane, becoming the first Chinese person to fly an airplane solo around the world.
 She departed westbound from Addison, Texas on August 17, 2016, and paused in California to have ferry tanks installed and obtain FAA approvals for the aircraft modifications.
 She departed from Merced, California on September 2, 2016, and made stops in Hawaii, the Marshall Islands, Guam, the Philippines, China, Thailand, India, the United Arab Emirates, Greece, Malta, Portugal, the Azores and Newfoundland, before returning to Texas on September 19, thirty-three days later.

 Wang made the flight in a Cirrus SR22 modified to hold extra fuel, and covered over 38500 mi in 155 flying hours (over eighteen flight days) flying over or landing in 24 countries.
 Her longest leg was from Merced, California to Honolulu, Hawaii, covering 2,160 nautical miles in 13.8 hours.
-Her longest day involved the legs from Lisbon, Portugal to Santa Maria Island in the Azores, and then from Santa Maria to St. Johns, Newfoundland, which required her to remain awake for 29 hours.
+Her longest day involved the legs from Lisbon, Portugal to Santa Maria Island in the Azores, and then from Santa Maria to St. John's, Newfoundland, which required her to remain awake for 29 hours.

 On November 1, 2016, at Airshow China 2016 in Zhuhai, after the information of the flight was vetted and approved by representatives of Aircraft Owners and Pilots Association (AOPA) in China, AOPA China's President, Zhang Feng, presented Wang with a replica bank draft for 1,000,000 Yuan Renminbi (about $150,000).

 In April 2020, AOPA China changed their previous position, announced to withdraw such decision and will not deliver the cash award to Zheng Wang.

 On November 7, 2016, Wang was presented the key to the City of West Palm Beach by Mayor Jerrie Muoio and the Commissioners of the City of West Palm Beach.

 In January 2018, Wang was a featured speaker at the Sebring Sport Aviation Expo where she addressed an audience at the Expo's Young Aviator's Zone (YAZ) on "Inspiring Young Women and Aviators to Achieve their Dreams."

 In March 2018, London-based Netflights honored Wang with a spot on its list of the "Top 10 Inspiring Women in Aviation of All Time."

 In August 2018, Wang was included on Travel Daily Media's list of "12 Iconic Women in Aviation," celebrating National Aviation Day in the United States.